wp-plugins/squirrly-seo/readme.txt

 - For beginners, all these settings are made automatically to get the best SEO possible.
 - For advanced users, you can fine-tune everything.
 - You can override any title and set any META description and any META keywords you want.
+- Real Time Snippet Preview
+- Integrated with other Ecommerce Plugins like Woocommerce, Shopp
 - Compatibility with all the other plugins, like Auto Meta, Ultimate Tag Warrior and others.

 And the best ones that we have (and the others don't):